RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK2305/Datasheet/README.md

 />

-The following sections describes the schematic of the RAK2305 module.
+The following sections describes the schematic of the RAK2305 module:

 ##### Power Supply

-Figure 9 shows the schematic of the power supply of the RAK2305 module.
+**Figure 9** shows the schematic of the power supply of the RAK2305 module.
 In the diagram, VBAT is the battery voltage supplied from the WisBlock Base Board RAK5005-O.

 <rk-img
   src="/assets/images/wisblock/rak2305/datasheet/power_supply.png"